 While some year-round habitation was inevitable and indeed necessary for the operation of the migratory fishery, the trappings of colonial government were not.
 Conventional wisdom held that the island's limited development did not merit the institutions normally allocated to settled colonies.
 In his treatise on the British empire, John Oldmixon pronounced that in Newfoundland, "there is no need of much Law, for the inhabitants have not much land and no money" (Oldmixon 18-19).
 British officials took a pragmatic view toward Newfoundland, remaining skeptical about granting the island its own legislature right up to the eve of representative government in 1832.

 The 1699 Act has been universally decried as an unmitigated disaster.
-Its provisions did not correspond to the island's actual economic development—the increasingly complex cod fishery encompassed migratory and resident operations, West Country merchants and year-round settlers—and Keith Matthews argued that it was generally ignored in practice.
+Its provisions did not correspond to the island's actual economic development—the increasingly complex cod fishery encompassed migratory and resident operations, West Country merchants and year-round settlers—and Keith Matthews, a noted Newfoundland historian, argued that it was generally ignored in practice.

 With regard to judicial administration, King William's Act bequeathed an array of problems.
 It prescribed no specific penalties or punishments for those who broke its regulations or committed crimes other than felonies.
 It limited the magistracy to fishing admirals and naval commanders, neither of whom had commissions of the peace.
 Empowered simply to keep the peace, they had no specific instructions on how to issue warrants, take depositions, or bind persons in recognizance.
 The admirals were apparently too busy with their own fishing operations and seen as too biased in their judgments to maintain law and order.
 After the fishing fleet and naval squadron had left in the autumn, no legal authority existed whatsoever.
 The system of transporting suspected felons back to England proved extremely difficult to carry out.
 In most cases the logistics and costs of apprehending and incarcerating offenders, and shipping them when the fleet returned to England, outstripped the resources of both the visiting naval commanders and the fishing admirals.